Champei/code-2.0/Quantum Computing/README.md

 # Quantum Computing

-This section is mostly focused on learning, as many of you may not be familiar with quantum computing.
+This section is mostly focused on learning, as many of you would not be familiar with quantum computing.
-We will explicitly use Python, specifically **Qiskit**, which is a Python library for Quantum Computing.
+For this section we will explicitly use Python, specifically **Qiskit**, which is a Python library for Quantum Computing.

-Quantum Computing has a higher barrier of entry due to a steep learning curve and limited beginner-friendly resources.
+Quantum Computing has a higher barrier of entry in general because of a steep learning curve & lack of many easily readable resources.
-For this reason, only two problem statements are included, which are famous Quantum Computing algorithms.
+For this reason a difficult problem is not included.
+It is highly advised to solve both problems, as once you start to get the hang of Quantum Computing, both problems become decently easy.

 ---